jamesjara/What-Is-Their-IP-script-source-code/README.md

 4. When a tracking-link gets opened, emails is sent to the owner.

 # Pages
-1. Home: form with owner email.
+1. Home: form with owner email.t
 2. View Link: tracking-link with some hints and tracking status.

+# Translation
+Website will be translated to multiple langauges

+# Used
+* Yaoman
+* GUlp
+* RequireJs
+* Angular
+* Mongodb
+* Mailgun